 If bank account is:.
 Or, leave the default entry, Suspense, when the rule will apply across all your bank accounts.

 …and amount is:.
 The default is Any amount.
 Aternatives include:

 …and description contains:.
 This must be a literal string.
 Multiple criteria can be included by clicking Add line.
 Multiple criteria are evaluated as a Boolean AND operation, meaning all criteria must be contained in the description.

-Payer/Payeeinvolved in the transaction.
-To do this, first select the payer/payee type as Customer, Supplier, or Other.
+Paid by, choose the entity from which money is received.
+To do this, first select the payer type as Customer, Supplier, or Other.
 If Customer or Supplier is selected, customers and suppliers already defined in the Customers or Suppliers tabs will be available.
 If Other is selected, the field is free text, and any name can be entered: